-- Download as PDF --

 Subscribe to our blog.

 Let this be a wake-up call for all of us.
-We find ourselves in the midst of The Living Systems Revolution – a change not centred around a political or any other single system – but a collective shift taking place inside our own minds.
+We find ourselves in the midst of The Intelligent Systems Revolution – a change not centred around a political or any other single system – but a collective shift taking place inside our own minds.
 This is a transformation of our fundamental outlook on all types of system – and on life itself as a series of systems within systems.11, 1, 2, 36, 25, 37

 As our outlook changes, both within the scientific community and outside it, so too will society around us, but our focus remains primarily on the shift in perspective.